I Hate Weeding, So I Found Hacks That Make Weeding Easier

-Gardening and yard work can be truly rewarding activities!
-While I do put a lot of time and effort into maintaining my yard, flower beds, and pots, being able to enjoy a yard full of beautiful, thriving plants makes it all worth it!
-But with that being said, I can’t deny the fact that certain aspects of gardening are just no fun, and weeding is definitely one of them!
+While it does take a lot of time and effort to maintain my yard and garden, seeing my yard full of beautiful, thriving plants makes it all worth it.
+But as I said, certain aspects of yard work are just no fun, and weeding is certainly one of them!

 1. Make Your Own Weed Killer

-You don’t have to spend money on store-bought herbicides to kill weeds!
-Just mix up a batch of my super simple weed killing spray!
-You only need two ingredients to make it, which you may already have at home: dish soap and white vinegar.
-Get the full details on making and using this spray at the link below!
+You don’t have to spend money on store-bought herbicides to kill weeds—just mix up a batch of my super simple weed killing spray!
+To make it, you only need two ingredients that you probably already have at home: dish soap and white vinegar.
+Get all the details for making and using this DIY weed killer.

 2. Make A DIY Spray Collar

-While using a weed spray is easy, it can be tricky to avoid accidentally spraying the surrounding grass or plants as well!
-To reduce the amount of overspray, all you need is a simple spray collar!
+While weed sprays are easy enough to use, it can be tricky to avoid spraying the surrounding grass or plants by accident.
+But you can eliminate overspray by making yourself a simple spray collar.

-You can make a spray collar out of an old can, a small bucket, or a small trash can (as shown above).
-Just cut off the bottom and/or top from the item to create a cylinder shape with open ends, then place it over the weed you want to spray.
-Apply your weed killer spray inside the collar to reduce overspray and protect your grass and plants!
+Just take an old can, small bucket, or small trash can and cut off the bottom and/or top so that both ends are open.
+Place the collar over the weed you want to target, then spray it—the collar will catch any overspray and protect your grass and plants!

 3. Use Newspaper To Control Weeds

-Want to reduce the amount of weeds that spring up around your plants and flowers?
-When you’re planting (or transplanting) them, take a few extra minutes to make a “newspaper lasagna.”
-This process involves layering newspaper into the soil to create a weed-suppressing barrier that still allows moisture to reach your plant’s roots.
+Want to reduce the amount of weeds springing up around your plants and flowers?
+When you’re planting (or transplanting) them, take a few extra minutes to build in some “newspaper lasagna.”
+This process involves layering newspaper into the soil to form a weed-suppressing barrier that won’t prevent moisture from reaching your plant’s roots.

 4. Don’t Forget To Mulch

-In order to control weed growth in flower and garden beds, consider mulch your new best friend!
-Add organic mulch like bark, wood chips, or even grass clippings in an even layer about 2-3” deep over your flower or garden beds.
-The mulch will keep the ground moist and cool while blocking light that helps seeds germinate and grow.
+When it comes to controlling weed growth in flower and garden beds, it’s hard to beat the benefits of mulch.
+Adding an even layer of 2-3 inches of organic mulch like bark, wood chips, or even grass clippings over your flower or garden beds will keep the ground moist and cool while blocking light that helps seeds germinate and grow.

 5. Remove The Roots

-When weeding, you want to make sure you remove as much of the roots as possible to prevent it from growing back.
+When weeding deep-rooted weeds, you want to make sure you remove as much of the roots as possible to prevent it from growing back.
 Grasp the weed as close to the base as possible, then pull.
 You should get most of the root this way (as long as the soil isn’t particularly hard).

 6. Off With Their Heads